 ‘Awakened Eyes’ by Clayton L. Sanders The Society May 30, 2013 Poetry Nothing to see here, they say each breath, People starving, as they feed us to death, Puppets on strings, all of us they bind, Right from our birth they program our mind, Who are they you ask, the unseen and silent, Keeping us distracted, by making us violent, Telling us everything, we may want or need, Parasites of mankind, on us all they feed, Masters of illusions, the world they create, Is one where they control, even our fate, Who are the cattle, and who are the sheep, As they drug, manipulate, keep us asleep, The balance is shifting, now is the time, When the greedy are charged for every crime, Darkness has reigned over man far to long, It thinks it’s winning we’ll prove it wrong, Love alone now shifts, humanities thinking, World hearts united, collectively linking, To simply live in peace is our only demand, Where we share this world freely, understand, What makes us different, makes us the same, We’re people of peace, we come in loves name, To share our wisdom, and sharing yours too, Creating a better world by all that we do, A world of peace is what mankind deserves, As we cut away that which no longer serves, The hunger for power will be first to go, Followed by the greed, we’ve come to know, One by one we will cut all of the strings, No longer in pursuit of many petty things, From those ashes, the Phoenix will rise, A new species of man with awakened eyes.
 Clayton has self published his first book of conscious poetry, Empathic Pastures and now eBook version.He often remarks how words can harm, or heal a spirit, and in his case, poetry saved his life.
 A simple poem posted on social media, caused 5 women to say he had value, worth and that life was worth living.
 Empathic pastures are the compilation of that journey from self destruction to resurrection and the steps in between.
 Its message’s intended to heal those lost in their own despair and say, love awaits you, and it gets better.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.